atsmacode/poker-game/README.md

 - Use constants for cards, suits, rankings & deck instead of DB
 - Review all TODO comments and implement solution
 - Once everything above is tidied/finalised, add remaining unit tests from original app
+- Also look into proper DB refresh solution as my bash script one does fail sometimes (Symfony component?
+I want to avoid requiring an entire framework)